-In 2008, the U.S. Census Bureau estimated that there were 597,091 people 65 years of age and over living in South Carolina, and the state was ranked 26th among other states for the highest percentage of persons aged 65 years and older.
+In 2010, the U.S. Census Bureau estimated that there were 605,660 people 65 years of age and over living in South Carolina, and the state was ranked 26th among other states for the highest percentage of persons aged 65 years and older.
 Since that time, the elderly population in South Carolina has grown at a rapid rate.
 In fact, by 2030, the U.S. Census Bureau projects that South Carolina will be home to 1.1 million people ages 65 years and older, potentially propelling South Carolina to a ranking of 15th in the nation for the highest percentage of residents over 65 years of age.
 1

-Alzheimer's disease and related disorders (ADRD) represent an ever-increasing area of concern for the healthcare community and families.
-Nationwide, an estimated 5.4 million people in the United States are currently living with Alzheimer's disease.
-By 2030, this estimate is expected to reach 7.7 million; by 2050, the number of persons affected with Alzheimer's disease could be between 11 and 16 million.2
+Alzheimer's disease and related disorders (ADRD) represent an ever-increasing area of concern for families and the healthcare community.
+Nationwide, an estimated 5.2 million people in the United States are currently living with Alzheimer's disease.
+By 2030, this estimate is expected to reach 7.1 million; by 2050, the number of people age 65 and older with Alzheimer's disease may nearly triple, from 5 million to a projected 13.8 million.2